zw-engineers/Simple-Spring-Security/README.md

 To create users with passwords and roles, we will create a config class that will extend the `WebSecurityConfigurerAdapter`.

+Secondly we will create a `UserDetailsService` bean that will contain our two dummy users we will use in this demo.
+Both users will have `username` and `password` however, notice that both users will have the role `USER` and one of them will have the role `ADMIN`.
+This will be crucial when we start thinking about `authorisation` later on.

 ```java
 @EnableWebSecurity
 class SecurityConfig extends WebSecurityConfigurerAdapter {